Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 1. Open the `TodoListClient\App.Config` file
 1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-ManualJwt` application copied from the Azure portal.
-1. Find the app key `todo:TodoListResourceId` and replace the existing value with the App ID URI noted earlier ('api://{clientId})
+1. Find the app key `todo:TodoListResourceId` and replace the existing value with the AppID URI of the service, like api://{clientId}, for example **api://821f07ea-31b2-4a15-a154-847edf508749**.
 1. Find the app key `todo:TodoListBaseAddress` and replace the existing value with the base address of the TodoListService-ManualJwt project (by default `https://localhost:44324`).

 ### Step 4:  Run the sample